 The Cabo Verdean community has been present in the United States since the mid-1800s.
 Cabo Verde’s history is one of migration due to decades of drought and famine.
 As a result, there are more Cabo Verdeans living outside of Cabo Verde (one million) than there are on the archipelago (nearly six hundred thousand), although we do not know the exact number of those living outside of the country.
 Noted scholars have told this community’s story but there is limited literature specifically on diasporic Cabo Verdean women and their contributions.
 Similar to other immigrant groups, Cabo Verdean women experienced racial and gender discrimination.
 Amidst all this, they persevered and through informal networks, organized and mobilized on behalf of the Cabo Verdean community in the United States and in Cabo Verde during time of need.

 Dr. Lima-Neves has also been an active member of several professional organizations and presented her research at regional, national and international conferences such as the Cape Verdean Studies Conference, the International Studies Association, the Western Political Science Association, the National Conference of Black Political Scientists and the International Conference on Cabo Verdean Women in Praia, Cabo Verde.
-She has served on the Executive Council of the North Carolina Political Science Association and the Executive Council for the Race, Ethnicity and Politics Section of the American Political Science Association.
+Terza was elected the 2019-20 President of the North Carolina Political Science Association, the first Black person to serve in this capacity and the Executive Council for the Race, Ethnicity and Politics Section of the American Political Science Association.

 Terza has won various awards, among them, the 2018 Cato Excellence in Teaching and the 2014 Par Excellence in Teaching Awards at Johnson C. Smith University, the 2015 Excellence in Education Award from the National Women of Achievement Organization, and the 2014 Young Alumnae Award at the Lincoln School.
 She has been awarded fellowships from the Paul Cuffee Memorial Program with the Munson Institute for the Study of Minorities in Maritime History, the James Bradford Ames Research Fellowship, the Ford Foundation (Clark Atlanta University), the Consortium of Faculty Diversity (Brown Fellow at the University of the South) and the Five Colleges Consortium (Mendenhall Fellow at Smith College).
 Terza has also received several internal grants from Johnson C. Smith University for professional development purposes and to organize interdisciplinary campus programs, including the Annual International Women’s Month Lecture and Film Series which she launched in 2011.